 Your Checklist for Reading Development

-Write and Wipe ABC 123 — Need an easy way to get your little one writing letters without accumulating piles and piles of worksheets?
+Scholastic Early Learners: Write and Wipe ABC 123 — Need an easy way to get your little one writing letters without accumulating piles and piles of worksheets?
 This book provides an easy-to-clean, reusable surface for kids to practice writing upper- and lowercase letters and numbers.
+(See all of the Write and Wipe books here.)

 BOB Books Set #1: Beginning Readers — Introduce your child to sight words, rhyming words, and letter sounds with this BOB Books set perfect for kids beginning their reading journey.
-Created by a literacy expert, this set features ten books that gradually include more letter sounds until your child has read every letter of the alphabet.
+Created by a teacher, this set features ten books that gradually include more letter sounds until your child has read every letter of the alphabet.
+(Here's why BOB Books are often the first kids can read on their own!)

-- His sentences are getting longer (4 to 5 words) and may have more variety (“Grandma got me that, didn’t she?”)
+- His sentences are getting longer (four to five words) and may have more variety (for instance: “Grandma got me that, didn’t she?”)

 - Can listen to details and retell a story